Home » Easy Craft Ideas » Simple Cookie Cutter Salt Dough Ornaments For Kids

 • EASILY CHANGE SUBJECT MATTER– Your child can choose any shape to work with.

-• SAVES MEMORIES – Some of our favorite designs use a child’s handprint or fingerprint.
+• KEEPSAKES – Some of our favorite designs use a child’s handprint or fingerprint.

 Supplies You’ll Need